Signed in as:

 100% LOSS AVOIDANCE AS APPLIED HERE - 2X LIFETIME BENEFIT MULTIPLIER

 SNTs are essential arrangements designed to hold assets for a disabled or chronically ill individual without jeopardizing eligibility for public assistance like SSI or Medicaid.
-Third-party SNTs (funded by others) and first-party SNTs (funded with the beneficiary's own assets under 42 U.S.C. §1396p(d)(4)(A)) ensure assets supplement rather than supplant government benefits, covering needs not provided by public programs.
-First-party SNTs require a payback provision to reimburse the state for Medi-Cal expenses before residual heirs receive anything.
+Third-party SNTs (funded by others) and first-party SNTs (funded with the beneficiary's own assets under 42 U.S.C. §1396p(d)(4)(A)) ensure assets supplement rather than supplant government benefits, covering needs not provided by public programs. irst-party SNTs require a payback provision to reimburse the state for Medi-Cal expenses before residual heirs receive anything.
 (42 U.S.C. §1396p(d)(4)(A).)

 Example ($2M Assets Over Exemption): To provide for a disabled child without disqualifying them from Medicaid, a grantor places $2,000,000 into a third-party SNT.
-This removes the assets from the grantor's taxable estate while ensuring the child receives support for enhanced living conditions and therapies not covered by public programs and would be available for the benefit of the child as an addition to the cost of 10 years of care insead of being lost to it and taxes.
+This removes the assets from the grantor's taxable estate while ensuring the child receives support for enhanced living conditions and therapies not covered by public programs and would be available for the benefit of the child as an addition to the cost of 10 years of care instead of being lost to it and taxes.

 The Economic Cost of Inaction ($2.0M Case): Failing to use an SNT or direct inheritance triggers a "benefit disqualification trap."
 First loss via Estate Taxes: [$2,000,000] X [40% Tax] = [$800,000].
 Second Loss is Loss of Gov. Benefits: (Assuming 30 years of care): [$1,200,000 Remaining] - [Average Annual Medicaid/SSI Value of $120,000 X 10 Years] = $0 benefit to your beneficiary.